duevil/Between-Time/BetweenTime/Assets/BetweenTime/_Scripts/README.md

 - The `mainState` holds a value of the [`MainState` enum](base/MainState.cs)
 - The `timecodeState` holds a simple integer representing the current timecode value
 - The `candlesState` holds a value of the [`Candles` record](base/Candles.cs), which represents the state of each candle as a bitfield.
-The state for each candle [0,3] can be accessed using the Unity index operator:
+The state for each candle [0,3] can be accessed using the index operator:
   ```csharp
   // check if candle #2 is lit
   if (GameController.Instance.candlesState.Value[1]) {